Albert of Riga: Founding of Riga

+Later life

+In the 1217 Battle of Otepää, the Russians of Pskov, along with an Estonian force, laid siege to the fortress of Otepää.
+The Russians were outraged that some of the Estonians accepted Latin Christianity instead of Orthodoxy.
+Albert's brother Theodoricus was taken to Novgorod, according to the Livonian Chronicle of Henry, and Albert's emissaries went there to confirm the peace treaty, leading to a German withdrawal from the fortress.

 Albert created a military order, the Livonian Brothers of the Sword, and began to build his cathedral in 1215.
 King Philip made him a Prince of the Holy Roman Empire, with Livonia for a fief, and thus Albert became a "Prince-Bishop".
-In 1225 King Henry (VII) of Germany confirmed the title of Prince for Albert and his brother, Hermann.
+In 1225, King Henry (VII) of Germany confirmed the title of Prince for Albert and his brother, Hermann.
 Albert declared his diocese independent of Bremen, and later Riga was raised to an archbishopric.

 A first-hand account of Albert is in the contemporary Livonian Chronicle of Henry by Henry of Latvia.

 Albert died in Riga in 1229.
-As a Catholic Bishop, he left no descendants.
+As a Catholic bishop, he left no descendants.
 He was venerated as a Catholic saint until the Protestant Reformation.
 The present-day von Buxhoeveden are descendants of his cousin Johannes von Buxhoeveden.
-Albert's brother Theodoricus married a niece of the prince of Novgorod Mstislav Mstislavich and is the progenitor of the family de Raupena (de Ropa, known today as "von der Ropp") that founded manors in Livonia and Courland.
+Albert's brother Theodoricus married a niece of the prince of Novgorod, Mstislav Mstislavich, and is the progenitor of the family de Raupena (de Ropa, known today as "von der Ropp") that founded manors in Livonia and Courland.

+Legacy

 Albert Street in Riga is named after Bishop Albert.